lsst-sqre/sqr-035/index.rst

 Our debates in this area centered as to whether to use terraform or a more kubernetes-native system for orchestrating the deployment.
 For a long time this was the Terraform v.
 Helm debate.
 Terraform was seen as having the advantage of being able to sequence complex deployments of services consisting of multiple containers, and being in use for non-Kubernetes deployments (eg. virtual machine-based architectures).
 On the other hand Helm was seen as much easier to understand and a native match to Kubernetes applications.
 It can be argued that sequencing (launch A, when it is up launch B becaue B requires A, etc) is unecessary for well-designed Kubernetes services that provide health points (launch A and B together, A monitors B's health endpoint and goes green when it detects B is available).

 We recently had a prototype cycle with ArgoCD, and we are coming to the conclusion that using a native Kubernetes continuous deployment service such as ArgoCD resolves both the Helm v.
 Kustomize debate as well as the Helm v.
 Terraform debate.
 ArgoCD features remove the need to template Helm with Tiller and have easy support for "last mile" Helm+customize models.
 Moreover it provides a unified interface for executing GitOps configuration control irrespective of the underlying configuration management used.
 While we prefer unsequenced Kubernetes services, ArgoCD does have support for "wave" deployment that means terraform is not required even for sequenced deployments.
+Kubernetes is also gaining the ability to configure DNS records through an operator further reducing the need to rely on terraform.

-Recommendation: Use ArgoCD to orchestrate deployment of Helm, Kustomize and Helm-Kustomize services.
+**Recommendation**: Use ArgoCD to orchestrate deployment of Helm, Kustomize and Helm-Kustomize services.

 In addition, products like ArgoCD provide clear deployment dashboards that allow an operator to assess the health of a system and verify configuration control.